-The Inspiration 10 concept car continues the retro theme from the automaker with a sleek roadster that almost looks like it’s made out of silver.
-This is the second reveal Infiniti has made at Pebble Beach’s Concours d’Elegance.
+The Inspiration 10 concept car continues the retro theme from the automaker with a sleek roadster that almost looks like it’s finished in silver.
+This reveal is the second Infiniti has made at Pebble Beach’s Concours d’Elegance.

 Last years Prototype 9 gave us that 40s vintage look with exposed wheels and all.
-This year it was all about speed, streamlined curves, and a race car cockpit.
+This year it was all about speed, sleek curves, and a race car cockpit.

 So, what does a one-seater race car have to do with electric vehicles for Infiniti?
 Let’s find out.

 Yes, concept cars don’t make it past the show floor 99% of the time.
 And yes, much of it is purely marketing hype, rather than a practical design.
 Concept cars, like Prototype 10, can also give us a peek into the minds of car designers.

 Design director Karim Habib thinks of this latest creation as a demonstration of the potential that all-electric vehicles can provide.
 Evocative designs of the past are deemed impractical by today’s standards because of the limitations of traditional motors.

 He says this concept car “hints at the potential for Infiniti to adopt rigid, modular platforms with flat floors to underpin every one of its new electrified vehicles.”

 Let’s take a moment to talk about how impressive this blast from the past is on the outside.
 It immediately transports you back to the humble beginnings of races during the 40s and 50s.
 Cars were a lot heavier back then, so they needed to be smaller and more streamlined.